Questions About VA Loan Program

 How Do I Apply for One?

-The VA loan application process is nearly identical to the process that occurs with conventional loans, with a couple of small differences.
+The VA loan application process is nearly identical to that of conventional loans, with a couple of minor differences.

-To begin the process, you’ll need to obtain your Certificate of Eligibility (COE) from the Department of Veterans Affairs.
+To begin the process, you must obtain your Certificate of Eligibility (COE) from the Department of Veterans Affairs.
 Next, you’ll want to find a lender that offers VA loans and submit a standard mortgage application.

-You’ll have to provide a variety of financial documents as well, just as you would with a regular mortgage loan.
+You’ll also have to provide various financial documents, just as you would with a regular mortgage loan.
 Typical documents needed for a VA loan include bank statements, W-2 forms, tax returns, LES or pay stubs, and documents relating to any assets you hold.

 What Benefits Does This Program Offer?

-The most well-known benefit is the ability to buy a home with no down payment.
-But the VA loan program offers many other benefits as well.
-These include no mortgage insurance, flexible qualification criteria, and the ability to use the program over and over again throughout the years.
+The most well-known benefit is the ability to buy a home with no down payment, but the VA loan program offers many other benefits as well.
+These include no mortgage insurance, flexible qualification criteria, and the ability to use the program repeatedly throughout the years.

 How Much Can I Borrow with a VA Loan?